-The Association has experienced a decrease in market risk over the last year, which is mainly due to decreased exposure and the implementation of a new calibration methodology.
+The Association has experienced a decrease in market risk over the last period, which is mainly due to an increase in expected investment income as a result of the hike in interest rates over the last period.

-According to stress tests, the highest estimated market loss to the Association is USD 18 million due to a risk premium shock.
+According to stress tests, the highest estimated market loss to the Association is USD 16 million due to a risk premium shock.